trisfaizal/Marketing-Site/src/_drafts/maintenance-debrief.md

 ### Improvements for next time

+Here are the updates we are going to make the next time we schedule maintenance:

 * Inform earlier
-* Build a status page
+* Update our status page and integrate this with our app
-* Better communication of any change (change log feed in the app)
+* Integrate our [change log](https://docs.cloudcannon.com/changelog/) in the app

 ### Why 3 hours not 2?